What is Digital Printing DTF?

 DTF inks are water-based and made to be stretchy and bright on many materials.
 The white ink is super important.
 It makes a solid layer under the colors, so they pop on dark surfaces.

-How Does Hot Melt Adhesive Powder Influence Print Durability?
+How Does Hot Melt Adhesive Powder Influence Print to Last?

 The sticky powder, made of thermoplastic polyurethane, melts when heated and bonds the ink to the material during pressing.
 This makes prints tough against scratches and wear.